-Richard is a master’s graduate of clinical and health psychology who applies diverse interests relevant to healthcare, mental health, social and emotional development, and qualitative and quantitative research methods in his role as a research assistant.
+Richard is a master’s graduate of clinical and health psychology who applies diverse interests relevant to healthcare, mental health, social and emotional development, and qualitative and quantitative research methods in his role as a consultant.

 Richard is part of the Strategic Change team, working under the ‘Evidence and Knowledge’ and ‘Applied Qualitative Methods’ service lines.
-His recent project experience may be summarised in terms of: supporting program/service evaluation through qualitative and mixed-methods analysis; producing a variety of evidence outputs to support informed decision-making across a range of topics (e.g. prognostic tools for end of life; ‘gamification’; oral health in special educational settings) and, working as part of a small team to screen, collate and regularly disseminate emerging research evidence on seven topic areas relevant to Covid-19.
+His recent project experience may be summarised in terms of supporting service and programme evaluation through qualitative and mixed-methods analysis.
+Richard has also produced a variety of evidence outputs to inform decision-making across a range of topics (e.g. prognostic tools for end of life; ‘gamification’; oral health in special educational settings; inequalities in access to mental healthcare for children and young people; inequalities in health outcomes and access to care as a result of Covid-19).
+In 2020, Richard also worked as part of a small team to screen, collate and regularly disseminate emerging research evidence on seven topic areas relevant to Covid-19.

-Before joining The Strategy Unit, Richard’s experiences in the education and voluntary sectors have informed a continued interest in using qualitative methods to highlight insights which may be overlooked by purely quantitative approaches.
-Alongside a broad contextual knowledge of human behaviour, this is supplemented by skills in the critical appraisal, screening, synthesis and application of research evidence to enhance decision making.
+Before joining The Strategy Unit, Richard’s experiences in the education and voluntary sectors informed a continued interest in using qualitative methods to highlight insights which may be overlooked by purely quantitative approaches.
+Alongside a broad contextual knowledge of human behaviour, this is supplemented by skills in critical appraisal, screening, and evidence synthesis and a keen interest in applying research evidence to enhance decision making.